brynne-eastman/professional-readme-generator/README.md

 # Professional README.md Generator

 ## Description
 This is a command-line application that runs with Node.js that dynamically generates a README.md file based on questions answered by an end-user.
-Check out the ExampleREADME.md in this repo as an example.

 ## Table of Contents
   * [Installation](#installation)